Note: You are an individual, your results will vary depending on genetics, adherence, and effort.

 I had full blown agoraphobia when I started, so I didn’t have any access to gyms.
 I actually lied to people who read my log and said it was a cost problem because I knew some of them would troll [hassle] me if they knew I wasn’t going to a gym because I was scared.
 It actually ended up working out pretty well though.
 I’ve proven you can lose a ton of weight without stepping foot into a gym.
 I did it all with a bench, a bar, and some plates that are still sitting in my guest room and getting used 4 times a week.
 I probably still could have done it without even those.

-5. What things were easier than you expected?
+5. What things, were easier than you expected?

 I don’t have cravings.
 Ever.
-My overeating and binging only occurs when I’ve already eaten something.
+My overeating and binging only occur when I’ve already eaten something.
 Otherwise, I never think about junk food.
 That’s surprising to many people.
 I’m in the process of trying to quantify that particular aspect of my journey.

 6. What are your goals now?